nymtech/nym/documentation/docs/pages/developers/clients/websocket/setup.md

 The `--id` in the example above is a local identifier so that you can name your clients; it is **never** transmitted over the network.

 There is an optional `--gateway` flag that you can use if you want to use a specific gateway.
-The supplied argument is the `Identity Key` of the gateway you wish to use, which can be found on the [mainnet Network Explorer](https://explorer.nymtech.net/network-components/gateways) or [Sandbox Testnet Explorer](https://sandbox-explorer.nymtech.net/network-components/gateways) depending on which network you are on.
+The supplied argument is the `Identity Key` of the gateway you wish to use, which can be found on the [mixnet explorer](https://explorer.nymtech.net/network-components/).
+Alternatively, you could use [Harbourmaster](https://harbourmaster.nymtech.net/)

 Not passing this argument will randomly select a gateway for your client.